Siegfried Sassoon: Editor and novelist

 Sassoon had expressed his growing sense of identification with German soldiers in poems such as "Reconciliation" (1918), and after the war, he travelled extensively in Germany, visiting the country a number of times over the next decade.

-In 1921 Sassoon went to Rome, where he met the Kaiser’s nephew, Prince Philipp of Hesse.
+In 1921 Sassoon went to Rome, where he met the Kaiser's nephew, Prince Philipp of Hesse.
 The two became lovers for a while, later taking a holiday together in Munich.
-While they had become estranged by the mid-1920s, due in part to geographical distance and in part, as Jean Moorcroft Wilson notes, to Sassoon’s increasing discomfort over Philipp’s growing interest in right-wing politics, Sassoon continued to visit Germany.
+They had become estranged by the mid-1920s, due in part to geographical distance and in part, as Jean Moorcroft Wilson notes, to Sassoon's increasing discomfort over Philipp's growing interest in right-wing politics.

+Sassoon continued to visit Germany.
 In 1927 he travelled to Berlin and Dresden with Osbert and Sacheverell Sitwell, and in 1929 he accompanied Stephen Tennant on a trip to a sanatorium in the Bavarian countryside.

 Sassoon was a great admirer of the Welsh poet Henry Vaughan.
-On a visit to Wales in 1923, he paid a pilgrimage to Vaughan's grave at Llansantffraed, Powys, and there wrote "At the Grave of Henry Vaughan", one of his better-known peacetime poems.
+On a visit to Wales in 1924, he made a pilgrimage to Vaughan's grave at Llansantffraed, Powys, and there wrote "At the Grave of Henry Vaughan", one of his better-known peacetime poems.
 The deaths within a short space of time of three of his closest friends – Edmund Gosse, Thomas Hardy and Frankie Schuster – came as setbacks to his personal happiness.

 At the same time, Sassoon was preparing to take a new direction.
 While in the U.S., he had experimented with a novel.
-In 1928, he branched into prose, with Memoirs of a Fox-Hunting Man, the anonymously published first volume of a fictionalised autobiography, which almost immediately was accepted as a classic, bringing its author new fame as a prose writer.
-The memoir, whose mild-mannered central character is content to do little more than be an idle country gentleman, playing cricket, riding and hunting foxes, is often humorous, revealing a side of Sassoon that rarely had been seen in his work during the war years.
+In 1928, he branched into prose, with Memoirs of a Fox-Hunting Man, the anonymously published first volume of a fictionalized autobiography, which was almost immediately accepted as a classic, bringing its author new fame as a prose writer.

+The memoir, whose mild-mannered central character is content to do little more than be an idle country gentleman, playing cricket, riding and hunting foxes, is often humorous, revealing a side of Sassoon that had rarely been seen in his work during the war years.

 The book won the 1928 James Tait Black Award for fiction.
 Sassoon followed it with Memoirs of an Infantry Officer (1930) and Sherston's Progress (1936).
 In later years, he revisited his youth and early manhood with three volumes of genuine autobiography, which were acclaimed.
 These were The Old Century, The Weald of Youth and Siegfried's Journey.

 Personal life

-Affairs
+Homosexuality and affairs

+At Craiglockhart, Sassoon had met Wilfred Owen, another war poet.
+Numerous surviving documents demonstrate clearly the depth of Owen's love and admiration for him.
+Writing years after Owen died, Sassoon said that "W's death was an unhealed wound, & the ache of it has been with me ever since.
+I wanted him back – not his poems."
+Despite sentiments expressed in numerous letters between Sassoon and Owen, there is no support for a physical relationship between them.
+Both men returned to active service in France, where Owen was killed in 1918.

-Sassoon, having matured greatly as a result of his military service, continued to seek emotional fulfilment, initially in a succession of love affairs with men, including:
+Following the war he is believed to have had a succession of love affairs with men, including: